mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Secret Tree {#secret-tree}

-For the generation of encryption keys and nonces, the key schedule begins with a particular root secret and derives a tree of secrets with the same structure as the group's ratchet tree.
+For the generation of encryption keys and nonces, the key schedule begins with the `encryption_secret` and derives a tree of secrets with the same structure as the group's ratchet tree.
 Each leaf in the Secret Tree is associated with the same group member as the corresponding leaf in the ratchet tree.
 Nodes are also assigned an index according to their position in the array representation of the tree (described in {{tree-math}}).
 If N is a node index in the Secret Tree then left(N) and right(N) denote the children of N (if they exist).

-The root secret of the tree is either `handshake_secret` if the tree is for encrypting handshake messages, or `application_secret` if the tree is for encrypting application messages.
 The secret of any other node in the tree is derived from its parent's secret using a call to DeriveTreeSecret:

 ~~~~
 DeriveTreeSecret(Secret, Label, Node, Generation, Length) =